We believe in mutual aid

 We are open source

 Our company strives to be transparent, accountable, open source, and democratic.
-We expect the same from all our stakeholders, including investors, employees, NGO partners, refugees who benefit from NeedsList and donors who contribute through our platform.
+We expect the same from all our stakeholders, including investors, employees, NGO partners, communities in crisis who benefit from NeedsList and donors who contribute through our platform.
 Rather than embracing the traditional startup model, we approach competitors as potential partners.
 We don’t act as gatekeepers to make introductions.
-We have created a database of grassroots organizations working on refugee issues and have licensed it under an open data license.
+We have created a database of grassroots organizations working on refugee and other issues and have licensed it under an open data license.
 We look forward to collaborating with other people and organizations working in this paradigm.

 We adhere to “Design for Digital Development” principles